hafybufya/genshin-characters-organiser/README.md

 # GenshinCharactersOrganiser

-[Trying to check if I can merge changes into main branch]

-This project complied all characters that users input from Genshin.
-This was created and submitted for my final Fundamental of Programming Assignment Year1.
+This project was created for my final assignment with the brief to create a file manager.
+I selected Genshin as my organisational topic of choice and developed experience and confidence in using tkinter.

 ## UML DIAGRAMS

-I used mermaid live editor to make a frame for my three classes:
+I used Mermaid Live Editor to make a frame for my three classes:

 ```
 mermaid